leokraft/Proseminar_Boosting-Bagging-Ensemble_learning/README.md

 ## Running the code

-To run the provided code you need the dependencies listed inside the `requirements.txt`.\
+To run the provided code you need the dependencies listed inside the `code/requirements.txt`.\
 These can be automatically installed by running:

 ```sh